als-computing/bluesky-web/README.md

 To stop the containers
 ```
-docker compose stop
+docker-compose stop
 ```

 ## Start EPICS
 If an EPICS IOC is not already running and accessible from the computer running the application, then follow these instructions to run EPICS in a container.
-The image used for this container contains EPICS base 7, synApps, and ADSimDetector.
+The image used for this container contains EPICS base 7.0.5, synApps 6.2.1, and Area Detector 3.11.

 First clone down the repo
 ```